Princeton Car Accident Lawyers

 West Virginia requires all drivers to carry a minimum amount of car insurance coverage.
-Unlike many other states, West Virginia is a "Fault" car accident state, which means that the insurance company of the person at fault for causing the accident is responsible for covering the cost of damages to the injured party (up to policy limits).
-In West Virginia, if you have been injured by no fault of your own you can pursue compensation through one of the following avenues:
+Unlike many other states, In West Virginia, if you have been injured by no fault of your own you can pursue compensation through one of the following avenues:

 Call Us Today

 After a car accident, many people don’t know their rights and what can and can’t be covered in a personal injury or car accident claim.
 Insurance companies will contact you, insisting that you need to settle immediately to protect yourself and your compensation.
 However, the insurance company almost never has your best interest at heart, and they’ll always want you to settle for less than your injury is actually worth.

 At Katz, Kantor, Stonestreet & Buckner, we can review your case and help you understand what your next steps are in securing what you’re legally owed after a car crash in West Virginia.

 One Firm That Can Handle Your Legal Needs